surosh-khaliqi/it-infrastructure-portfolio-lab/phase1-network/02-build-log.md

 **Fix:** Created the file fresh with the one required setting line, then applied it.

-**Lesson:** Confirm a target file actually exists before editing it, especially on minimal/stripped-down installs.
+**Lesson:** Minimal installs may not contain the same default files as a full installation.
+Check the actual filesystem before assuming a standard configuration file is present.

 ### Issue 3 — No internet access on the router blocked installing needed software

 **Where:** RTR-SITE1

-**Symptom:** The router needed the VLAN support package installed partway through setup, but its network connections are deliberately isolated (no internet path by design), so the install failed immediately trying to reach package servers.
+**Symptom:** The router needed a VLAN-related package during setup, but its lab-facing interfaces were intentionally isolated from the internet, so the install could not reach the package repositories.

 **Diagnosis path:**
-1. A temporary private switch with NAT was created as a reversible outbound path, and the router was temporarily connected to it — but the temporary path also needed its own DNS resolution, and the config file was first created under a mistyped name (`resolve.conf` instead of `resolv.conf`), so the install continued to silently fail.
-2. While correcting this, focus briefly slipped to the terminal editor's save-filename prompt, where the next intended command was typed directly into the filename field instead of the editor body — caught immediately and re-confirmed before exiting.
-3. The mistyped `resolve.conf` file was identified as stray clutter once the real fix was in place, and deleted.

-**Root cause:** Temporary internet access required a correctly-named DNS resolver config, and a filename typo (`resolve.conf` vs `resolv.conf`) silently broke resolution.
+1. Created a temporary NAT-enabled switch and connected the router to it for outbound access.
+2. The temporary path still could not resolve package servers because the resolver file had been created as `resolve.conf` instead of `resolv.conf`.
+3. Corrected the filename and confirmed DNS resolution before retrying the install.

+**Root cause:** The isolated router had no normal internet path, and the temporary workaround also had a DNS configuration typo.

-**Fix:** Corrected the DNS config filename, confirmed the package install succeeded, then physically removed the temporary NAT connection so the router returned to full isolation as designed.
+**Fix:** Corrected the resolver configuration, completed the package install, then removed the temporary NAT connection so the router returned to the intended isolated design.

-**Lesson:** Isolated networks are a deliberate security choice — plan a temporary, reversible workaround in advance.
-When something should work but doesn't, double-check exact file naming before assuming the underlying logic is wrong.
-Terminal editors have distinct modes that are easy to lose track of when moving quickly; slow down at those transitions, and clean up debris from a caught mistake immediately.
+**Lesson:** For an isolated lab device, temporary outbound access should be added only when needed and removed afterward.
+If the path exists but name resolution still fails, verify the resolver configuration before changing the network design.

 ### Issue 4 — No default internet-connected virtual switch existed on this host